-That's because most smart speakers on the market right now are affordable, they're really fun to play with and, even if you decide you don't want to talk to a robotic voice 24/7, they can still work as run-of-the-mill music speakers.
+Most smart speakers on the market right now are affordable, they're fun to play with and, even if you decide you don't want to talk to a robotic voice 24/7, they can still work as run-of-the-mill Bluetooth speakers or help you to carry out some simple tasks.
 What we're saying is, there's very little to lose.

-Now, you'll find there are other smart speakers on the market not made by those three tech giants, but nearly all of them incorporate their tech into their products.
+You will find there are other smart speakers on the market not made by those three tech giants, but nearly all of them incorporate their tech into their products.
 For example, the Sonos One is, obviously, made by Sonos.
-But it has Amazon Alexa integration built-in, Amazon's AI voice assistant.
+But it has Amazon Alexa integration built-in, that's Amazon's AI voice assistant.

-For the purpose of this guide, we'll only look at Amazon, Google and Apple products.
-But it's worth bearing in mind you can cast the net a bit wider if you like.
+For the purpose of this guide, we'll only be taking a look at Amazon, Google and Apple products.
+But it's worth bearing in mind that if you don't find what you're looking for here, you can cast the net a bit wider if you like.

-So first up, Google has the most natural-feeling virtual assistant and you have three sizes of speaker to choose from.
+Let's start by taking a quick look at what's on offer.
+Google has a range of different sized speakers to choose from.
 Amazon's Alexa-powered Echo range is the most popular and varied, helped by being forever splashed across the internet's biggest retailer.

-Apple makes just one smart speaker to date, the HomePod.
-It’s not cheap and our reviewers don't think it's as smart as the others (not yet at least).
-However, it sounds divine and is the one to pick if you’re worried about privacy or your personal data being thrown around like casino chips.
+And right now, Apple makes just one smart speaker, the HomePod.
+It’s not cheap and may not be as smart as Amazon's Echo range during some of our testing, but it sounds divine and is the one to pick if you’re worried about privacy or your personal data being thrown around like casino chips.

-Smart speakers are a home for voice assistants.
-Just like Siri on your iPhone or Google Assistant on your Android, you can almost treat these assistants like a person.
-Ask it to play a specific song, about a bit of pop culture triva or to set an alarm, and it will.
+So smart speakers are a home for voice assistants.
+Just like Siri on your iPhone or Google Assistant on your Android, you can (almost) treat these assistants like a person.
+That means you can ask your smart speaker to play a specific song, quiz it about a bit of pop culture trivia, set an alarm, or get it to carry out tasks by 'talking' to other smart home products you have, and it will.

-Although it's often embarrassing to start talking to your phone in public, the same social pressures don't exist in the home where you can be as weird as you like with your new robot pal.
+it may be embarrassing to start talking to your phone in public, but the same social pressures don't exist in the home where you can be as weird as you like with your new robot pal.

 So which one should you buy?
-Here's the lowdown on the various digital assistant speakers on offer.
+Here's the lowdown on what the three big tech giants have to offer.
 Let's find out which is right for you.

 How big a speaker do you want?
 Google and Amazon offer plenty of choices.
 Small, affordable, puck-shaped speakers like the Home Mini and Echo Dot let you try out digital assistants without spending too much.
 But you wouldn’t use them as a hifi because the sound quality just isn't up to scratch in such a small form factor.